apache/openwhisk/ansible/README.md

 ### Using ElasticSearch to Store Activations

-You can use ElasticSearch to store activations separately while other entities still stored in CouchDB, there is a playbook script to setup a simple ES cluster for test and develop purpose
+You can use ElasticSearch (ES) to store activations separately while other entities remain stored in CouchDB.
+There is an Ansible playbook to setup a simple ES cluster for testing and development purposes.

--   Provide your custom elasticsearch related ansible arguments:
+-   Provide your custom ES related ansible arguments:

 ```
 elastic_protocol="http"